-Yorkshire believe they signed one of the best glovemen in county cricket in Andrew Hodd – and from evidence during his loan spell with the county in the latter stages of the 2012 campaign, it is hard to argue against that.
+Yorkshire believe they signed one of the best glovemen in county cricket in Andrew Hodd – and from evidence of his first two years at Headingley, it is hard to argue against that view.

 He arrived at Headingley on a month’s loan towards the end of the 2012 campaign to cover for the absence of Jonny Bairstow who had been recalled to the England Test team.

 But impress he did.
 Having scored a half-century on Championship debut against Derbyshire, he took five catches in the first innings, including a stunning one-handed effort off Ryan Sidebottom’s bowling.

 Hodd played under 17s and 19s cricket with Andrew Gale, Tim Bresnan, Liam Plunkett and Joe Sayers in 2001 and 2003, and it seems Yorkshire also got themselves a winner to boot when he signed a permanent deal ahead of 2013.

-He has been around two County Championship winning campaigns with Sussex, particularly in 2007, two 40-over league successes at Hove and one Twenty20 Cup success.
+He had been around two County Championship winning campaigns with Sussex, particularly in 2007, two 40-over league successes at Hove and one Twenty20 Cup success.

 2001 – Toured Australia with England’s under 17s team in April before making his Second XI debut for Sussex later in the summer.